Dental Bridge: Types, Benefits, and Disadvantages

 From an esthetic point of view, having all your teeth present in your mouth can help with confidence and self-esteem; it prevents teasing and improves the physical appearance by maintaining the face’s shape.
 Likewise, by filling the empty space of the lost teeth, the other teeth are less likely to move and change position.

 The cost of the dental bridge is one of its most noticeable advantages.
-They’re durable and in comparison to implants, a lot more economic.
+They’re durable and in comparison to implants, a lot more budget-friendly.

 The disadvantages of dental bridges